Business Contract Agreement Advice

 - That Was Yesterday ‘The best laid plans…’ or so they say.
 Changed or unforeseen circumstances can quickly turn an agreement on its ear.
 Many commercial transactions have a tendency to be drawn up in unclear language and may not therefore be legally enforceable.
 The validity of the agreement, may as a result not stand up in a court of law.

 - Trust Me There are always people who lack scruples.
 Critical information may have been deliberately withheld, or misrepresented.
-There are numerous reasons why false or inadequate information can result in an agreement being declared void.
+There are numerous reasons why false or inadequate business intelligence can result in an agreement being declared void.
 We counsel clients on our negotiation skills seminars to never lie or misrepresent.
 Your reputation is too precious, and you don’t like it when others do this to you.

-- Exhaustion - Lengthy negotiations can lead to a hasty agreement when weary participants agree to wrap up talks.
+- Exhaustion – Lengthy business contract negotiations can lead to a hasty agreement when weary participants agree to wrap up talks.
 They may leave the details to be concluded amongst junior staffers which can sometimes lead to overzealous wrangling over less important issues or revisiting the main clauses.
-Often the intentions are either not captured accurately, or change as time marches relentlessly onwards.
+Often the intentions are either not captured accurately, or change as time marches relentlessly on wards.